30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 De Bruyne has been worth every penny spent, with his performances in the 2017/18 season affirming his status as one of the best players in the Premier League.
 He won the inaugural Playmaker Award for most assists and narrowly missed out on the PFA Player of the Year award to Mohamed Salah.

-Injuries have restricted De Bruyne to just a few starts this season, but if he can maintain his fitness then City have a good chance of winning every trophy available to them.
+Injuries have restricted De Bruyne more recently, but if he can maintain his fitness then City have a good chance of winning every trophy available to them...every year.

 Arriving at Paris Saint-Germain after they had just won their first league title in two decades, Edinson Cavani helped to establish Les Parisiens as the dominant force in French football.
 They have won 17 of the 20 domestic competitions they have entered in Cavani's five years on board.